kailash-manasarovar/statement/docs/timeline/2024/january.md

 - Ana Girbes starts taking a role in the bullying at the conservatory.
 She makes herself visible and she is always glaring at me furiously whenever I see her.
 I have no idea why.
 - One evening, she barks something at me as she walks past me, and then she says something derogatory to me about a private health matter I have only ever told Google search.
-- Ana Girbes and Ana Requena create highly suggestive choreographed routines designed to make me anxious and stressed, and this goes on way into February.
+- Ana Girbes and Ana Requena create highly suggestive choreographed routines designed to make me anxious and stressed, and this goes on way into March.
 - They are always furious at me but they never say a word to me.
+- The implication is that Ana is furious at me for "being in love" with the trumpet teacher who is her boyfriend.
 - At some point during the month, they both change their demeanor completely, and smile sweetly at me when I'm going to class or leaving the conservatory.

 !!! danger "Remember"
     - I'd just like to take a moment to remind everyone at this point that these women are teachers in a public school with responsibility over many, many children.

 - It then switches again and they are angry with me.
+- Paqui would sometimes reinforce this with an off the cuff remark at my piano class.

 !!! info
-    - Curiously, this was also part of my child sexual abuse statement to the police when I described what the pedophile had done to terrorize me and make me too afraid to say no to him.
+    - Curiously, this was also part of my child sexual abuse statement to the police when I described what the pedophile had done to terrorize me and make me too afraid to say no.
-    - He would be furiously angry with me, and then be kind, and then be angry again, and repeat.
+    - He would be furiously angry with me, and then be kind, and then be angry again, and repeat, sometimes this was within seconds.
+    - It was devastating to my mind and emotional stability and my body still reacts strongly to this sort of thing, even though inside I'm relatively calm.
     - I wonder did the two Ana's know about this, or were they simply taking instruction from Domingo who knew tactics like this would destabilize me because he had read the statement himself.

 ## Conservatory women